May 2018 – August 2019

 - Identification of priority sectors and level of analysis for the studies

 The identification of the sectors targeted by the vulnerability studies under component 2 of the project was done during a working session with the SP/CNDD in May 2018.
-The vulnerability studies will focus on the impact of climate change on water resources and the economy at the national level in Burkina Faso.
+The vulnerability studies will focus on the impact of climate change on water resources, the economy and agricultural production systems at the national level in Burkina Faso.